boycce/monastery/docs/schema.md

 ### MongoDB indexes

 You are able to automatically setup MongoDB indexes via the `index` field option.
-At this time, if you make any changes to a index you will need to remove the old indexes manually.

 ```js
 let fieldName = {